 Is normal life boring you?
 Have you always dreamed of watching dinosaurs walking around your city?
 Then you’re in luck, because the iPhone X is all about Augmented Reality (AR).

-AR, the Luigi to VR’s Mario, is featured on the X, iPhone 8, and 8 Plus - and it’s pretty entertaining.
+AR, the Luigi to VR’s Mario, is featured on the X, , and - and it’s pretty entertaining.
 Using the phone’s camera, and a brand new AR platform known as ARKit, users can superimpose videos onto the real world - like shown during the Apple Event.

 So what can you do with AR?
 Play games, mostly - which is great news for anyone who’s a big fan of mobile games.
 But it’s also great news for the future of AR.
 If anyone can help bring this often forgotten form of technology to the mainstream, it’s Apple - so we can expect to see more people than ever playing on their phones soon.

 Is the iPhone X still worth it in 2022?

 Released back in 2017, you may be wondering if the iPhone X is now outdated compared to newer models, or if it’s still worth considering as your next phone.
 Read on to find out.